 - How much do hotel ice machines cost?

-- Can I compare price on top ice makers for hotels?
+- Can I compare the prices of top ice makers for hotels?

-- Are there any other cost, like delivery, installation, etc.?
+- Are there any other costs, like delivery, installation, etc.?

 - How much do the best ice makers for hotels cost?

 - Hotel lobbies

 - Counter Top, Undercounter

 - Buy or Rent Ice Machines For Hotels